 Once you add the fluid and spices turn up the heat on the stove to medium and place the cover on top to allow it to simmer.
 Simmer the mixture of ingredients for 25-30 minutes, stirring 2-3 times while it simmers.

 After about 25 minutes, check to see if the squash is completely softens.
 If it is, then let the mixture cool for a couple minutes.
-Lastly blend the cooked butternut soup with an inversion blender on high until all the squash, apples and onions are blended thoroughly.
+Lastly blend the cooked butternut soup with an inversion blender (affiliate link) on high until all the squash, apples and onions are blended thoroughly.
 Be sure to remove the 3-4 bay leaves before you blend.
 If instead you want to use a traditional blender, allow steam to release.

 Let the soup cool a little.
 Then serve and enjoy this nickel free dish as either a side or a stand alone meal.